ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Create a bucket with a different storage class
 {: #compatibility-api-storage-class}

-To create a bucket with a different storage class, send an XML block specifying a bucket configuration with a `LocationConstraint` of `{provisioning code}` in the body of a `PUT` request to a bucket endpoint.
+To create a bucket with a different storage class, send an XML block that specifies a bucket configuration with a `LocationConstraint` of `{provisioning code}` in the body of a `PUT` request to a bucket endpoint.
 For more information about endpoints, see [Endpoints and storage locations](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).
-Note that standard bucket [naming rules](#compatibility-api-new-bucket) apply.
-This operation does not make use of operation specific query parameters.
+Standard bucket [naming rules](#compatibility-api-new-bucket) apply.
+This operation doesn't use operation-specific query parameters.

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 Header                    | Type   | Description
 --------------------------|--------|---------------------------------------------------------------------------------------------------------------------
-`ibm-service-instance-id` | String | This header references the service instance where the bucket will be created and to which data usage will be billed.
+`ibm-service-instance-id` | String | This header references the service instance where the bucket is to be created and to which data usage can be billed.
 {: caption="Table 2.
 Header" caption-side="top"}

 **Syntax**